gvwilson/sdxjs/page-templates/index.md

 <%- include('/inc/figure.html', {
     id: 'page-templates-visitor',
-    img: '/static/tools-small.jpg',
+    img: './figures/visitor.svg',
     alt: 'The Visitor pattern',
-    cap: 'Using the Visitor pattern to evaluate a page template.',
+    cap: 'Using the Visitor pattern to evaluate a page template.'
-    fixme: true
 }) %>

 The `Expander` class is a `Visitor` and uses an `Env`.